Have you ever gotten a piece of bad advice?

 Is your name Jimmy Fallon?
 How about Billy Cosby?
 Perhaps you're Billy Murray?
 If you're not, then starting your presentation with a joke is a bad idea.

 Audiences remember most what they hear first.
 If your joke bombs, your listeners are going to remember you flopping.
-If the jokes offends, well that is even worse.
+If the jokes offend, well that is even worse.

 Additionally, you're most nervous at the beginning of a presentation.
 Telling a joke puts a ton of pressure on you to perform.
 Why put that kind of pressure on yourself?